MegMeganP/FlightBooking/Flights/ClientApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+The above may not work if cli isn't working.

+More info
+WIP-work in progress

+C#/ASP.NET/Angular app
+.NET 6

+font awesome 4.7 cdn for index page head : use icons from: https://fontawesome.com/v4/icons/